longndt/vue-course/lesson1-fundamentals-setup/readme.md

 After completing this lesson, you will be able to:

 - ✅ Understand Vue's component-based architecture and reactivity system
-- ✅ Set up a modern Vue development environment with Vite and TypeScript
+- ✅ Set up a modern Vue development environment with Vite and JavaScript
 - ✅ Create components using Composition API and script setup
 - ✅ Manage reactive state and handle events
 - ✅ Build reusable component patterns
-- ✅ Apply modern JavaScript/TypeScript features in Vue
+- ✅ Apply modern JavaScript features in Vue

 ---